How to Cut in Paint

 Have More Questions?
 Visit your local Benjamin Moore store or contact Customer Support.

-AURA® Waterborne Interior Paint
+Aura® Waterborne Interior Paint

 Aura® Interior Paint